ckormanyos/real-time-cpp-toolchains/README.md

 [real-time-cpp](https://github.com/ckormanyos/real-time-cpp).
 These GNU/GCC toolchains are built to run on Windows(R).

-All builds have been performed on [mingw64/msys2](https://www.msys2.org) with `--host=x86_64-x64-mingw32`.
-Builds have preference for static linking.

-One single mingw64 DLL --- [`libwinpthread-1.dll`](https://github.com/ckormanyos/real-time-cpp-toolchains/tree/master/ref_app) ---
-is required to run the compilers.
-(See [this issue](https://github.com/ckormanyos/real-time-cpp-toolchains/issues/2) for tracking the attempt to remove this remaining dependency.)

 ## Supported Toolchain Targets

 | GCC target arch (in `./configure`)    | Version       | C-Library     | libbfd          | Build Time mingw64  |